sasarik/aws-practitioner-training/docs/training-progress/task8.md

 - [x] Connect to database instance via a tool called [DBeaver](https://dbeaver.io/download/) or any other similar tools like DataGrip/PgAdmin
 - [x] Create the following tables: User, Cart and Cart Item models
 - [x] Write SQL script to fill tables with test examples.
-Store it in your Github repository.
+Store it in your GitHub repository.
 Execute it for your DB to fill data.

 ---